Adogawa Station

 Adogawa Station (安曇川駅, Adogawa-eki) is a passenger railway station located in the city of Takashima, Shiga Prefecture, Japan, operated by the West Japan Railway Company (JR West).

 Lines

 Adogawa Station is served by the Kosei Line, and is 45.0 km from the starting point of the line at Yamashina and 50.5 km from Kyoto.

 Station layout

 The station consists of two opposed elevated island platforms with the station building underneath.
 The station is staffed.

 Platforms

 History

 The station opened on 20 July 1974 as a station on the Japan National Railway (JNR).
 The station became part of the West Japan Railway Company on 1 April 1987 due to the privatization and dissolution of the JNR.

-Station numbering was introduced in March 2018 with Adogawa being assigned station number JR-B16.
+Station numbering was introduced in March 2018, and Adogawa was assigned station number JR-B16.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1596 passengers daily (boarding passengers only).